dstackai/dstack/docs/reference/cli/run.md

 # dstack run

-Use this command to run a workflow within the current Git repository.
+Use this command to run a workflow within the current Git repo.

 Once you run the workflow, dstack creates the required cloud instance(s) within a minute, and runs your workflow.
 If you run it in the attached mode, you'll see the output in real-time as your